 Bronze beetles / Mailbox

-600+ Hand-printed postcards are intended to facilitated the spread of information on EAB in MN.
+600+ Hand-printed postcards facilitated the spread of information on EAB in MN.
 These 3-color letterpress prints are illustrated with dead beetles on the front, and on the back, there is EAB info with helpful links.
 One version served as an invite for public receptions in Mankato and Rochester.
 Another version is tucked into the subtle brass cylinder box housed in each sculpture.
 As passersby examine the sculpture, they will find the bronze beetles, then the cardbox.
-They will take these tactile objects home with them and hopefully reflect on the problem as we try to minimize the spread of EAB in the state.
+They will take these tactile objects home with them and hopefully reflect on the problem.

 The cards were printed at the Children's Museum of Southern Minnesota in Mankato.
 Printing during crowded weekend business hours, museum guests observed the printing process and learned details about the project.
 The printing press is a historic 12x18 Kluge that was once used for printing purposes at the Mankato Free Press.